 Grapes are great for you.
 They’re chock-full of antioxidants and nourishment.
 They also include fiber and are a low-carb food.
 Eating a diet rich in fruits such as grapes may lower your risk of:

 Grapes are easy and flavorful to eat, but be conscious of your serving size.
 If you eat too many in one sitting, then the calories and carbs will add.
 This can negate any health benefits and increase your risk of weight reduction.

-Grapes contain sugar, but they’re considered a low this implies one serving is unlikely to raise your blood glucose significantly.
+Grapes contain sugar, but they’re considered low this implies one serving is unlikely to raise your blood glucose significantly.
 But raisins are just another story.
 The sugar in carbohydrates becomes concentrated through the dehydration procedure.
 This increases their gi degree to moderate.
-Fruit as part of a wholesome diet.
+Fruit is part of a wholesome diet.
 Dehydrated fruits like raisins must be eaten in moderation.